-Objectives are clear, measurable, inspiring goals aligned with specific outcomes you're striving to achieve — for your customers, product, or business.
-Using objectives helps boost team focus, morale, alignment, engagement, and accountability.
+Objectives and initiatives are clear, measurable, inspiring goals aligned with specific outcomes you're striving to achieve — for your customers, product, or business.
+Using objectives and initiatives helps boost team focus, morale, alignment, engagement, and accountability.
 Watch our 2-minute primer:

 In this article:

 - Understanding objectives and initiatives

 - Using drivers with objectives and initiatives

 - Grow our impact on the world by expanding to customer segment Y